 Claudia Chaufan, MD, PhD

-I teach or have taught courses in the sociology of health and illness, the politics of health policy, comparative health care policies and systems, classical sociological theory, and the sociology of power.
+I teach courses in the sociology of health and illness, the politics of global health policy, comparative health care policies and systems, and the politics of health and science.
+I’ve also taught sociological theory and the sociology of power.
 One of the greatest pleasures of academia as a profession has been the bonds I have developed with my students and mentees, to the point that I can hardly imagine my scholarship as separate from my teaching and mentoring.
 Both activities jointly challenge me to clarify my ideas, seek better ways to communicate them, and sharpen my ability to articulate the power of the sociological lens that has so deeply transformed my intellectual, professional, civic, and personal lives.